epimetheusgames/ProjectPrometheus/README.md

 # Project Promtheus
 ## Epimetheus Games OGPC Season 17

-Our entry for the Oregon Game Project Challenge Season 17.
+Our entry for Season 17 of Oregon Game Project Challenge.
+Created by Epimetheus Games (creaters of EyeSore, OGPC Season 16 best in show)

 ## Links: